mullvad/mullvadvpn-app-binaries/README.md

 # Custom third party binaries for the Mullvad VPN app

-This repository holds our custom binaries and build scripts for third party software we need to bundle with the Mullvad VPN app.
-Such as OpenVPN, statically linkable OpenSSL libraries for all of our target platforms, `libmnl` and `libnftnl` for Linux, and more.
+This repository holds our custom binaries and build scripts for third party software we need to bundle with the Mullvad VPN app: OpenVPN and Shadowsocks for our target platforms, `libmnl` and `libnftnl` for Linux, WinTun and TAP adapter drivers for Windows.

 ## Security and integrity